-Neighborhoods of The Hague: City center – Prinsegracht, Grote Markt, Mauritskade, Malieveld
+Neighbourhoods of The Hague: City centre – Prinsegracht, Grote Markt, Mauritskade, Malieveld

-Good for: young professionals (couples or solo), young families, business travelers
+Good for: young professionals (couples or solo), young families, and business travellers

 Not good for: students, people looking for a quiet time

-With it’s proximity to public transport and located near many key businesses, the center is also excellently suited for business expats looking for a place to stay during their stint in the Netherlands!
+With its proximity to public transport and located near many key businesses, the centre is also excellently suited for business expats looking for a place to stay during their stint in the Netherlands!

 Good for: young professionals (solo and couples), families, people looking for some quietness, corporate expats